EECS150/asic_labs_fa21/lab6/spec.md

 ### [Extra Credit] Question 3: Divide Your Vector Dot Products
 **Note: this question is extra credit.
 You will be awarded up to 15% extra credit on this lab report.**

-a) Imagine we would like to compute the division of two dot products of vectors of unsigned integers.
+Imagine we would like to compute the division of two dot products of vectors of unsigned integers.
 Open the file `src/dp_div.v`, connect two single-SRAM vector dot product modules with the divider you implemented in Lab 4 (the divider should have Ready/Valid interfaces for input and output) via FIFOs.
 If you implement a correct Ready/Valid mechanism for each block, connecting those blocks is simply a matter of wiring relevant signals at the interfaces.
 One dot product produces dividend input, and the other provides divisor input to your Divider.
 Then write a testbench for your new `dp_div` module based on `dot_product_tb.v`, where the test cases are simple yet non-trivial (don't worry about covering edge cases with these).
 Refer to the figure below for the high-level overview of the design.

 **What is the number of cycles it takes to run a design of 16-element vectors with 16-bit datapath (for both dot product modules and divider module)?**
 **Screenshot the floorplan, collect the power report, timing report, and area report at a clock period that your design can meet (i.e., you don’t have to find the maximum achievable frequency).**